 Upon seeing There Will Be Blood and the wardrobe of the unpolished gold miner-turned-oilman, Daniel Plainview (portrayed by Daniel Day Lewis), Morten found his true calling.
 In the autumn of 2009 one of Morten’s friends was looking for a belt supplier for his shop in Copenhagen and asked Morten if he could make some.
 It lit a spark and Morten really got a taste for creating unique and exclusive leather goods.

-Morten is very inspired by the suspenders the man is wearing in this picture found in the book The Klondike Quest - he often finds inspiration from old pictures and movies that showcase the late 19th century Americana, but he also uses Japanese magazine like Workwear to get ideas.
+Morten is inspired by the suspenders the man is wearing in this picture found in the book The Klondike Quest - he often finds inspiration from old pictures and movies that showcase the late 19th century Americana, but he also uses Japanese magazine like Workwear to get ideas.

-In 2010 he moved to London to attend the London College of Fashion, but being the nerdy outsider who only wanted to do things he would wear himself Morten soon realized that he didn’t want to be part of the traditional fast moving fashion industry.
+In 2010 Morten moved to London to attend the London College of Fashion, but being the nerdy outsider who only wanted to do things he would wear himself Morten soon realized that he didn’t want to be part of the traditional fast moving fashion industry.
 He quit school and worked part-time as a intern for Tender and owner William Kroll.

 Morten is eternally grateful for his time with Tender, “without William I probably wouldn’t have made it anywhere,” as he put it.
 Among other things William Kroll introduced Morten to his present sales representative in Japan.
 To pay the rent while he lived in the expensive British capital, Morten worked as a stooge for a horse race bookmaker.
 Today, even though the public reception of For Holding Up The Trousers has been overwhelmingly positive, Morten has a 9 to 5 job to make ends meet.